-As long as the FM receiver is connected to the instrument, two FM programs will automatically be added after any standard programs that have been programmed into your instrument by your Hearing Care Professional.
+As long as the FM receiver is connected to the instrument two FM programs will automatically be added after the standard programs, which have been programmed into your instrument by your Hearing Care Professional.

-When the FM receiver is connected and turned on, the instrument will automatically switch to a program that receives signals from the microphone in combination with an external wireless FM transmitter.
+When the FM receiver is connected and turned on, the instrument will automatically switch to a programme that receives signals from the microphone in combination with an external wireless FM transmitter.

-If you would like to receive input from the FM transmitter alone, you can advance to the next FM program by using the program switch button.
+If you would like to receive input from the FM transmitter alone, you can switch forwards to the next FM programme by using the programme switch button.

-With the FM receiver mounted, the push button of the hearing instrument can be used to switch back and forth between standard programs and FM programs.
+With the FM receiver mounted, the push button of the hearing instrument can at any time be used to switch back and forth between standard programs and FM programs.